 I am a scholar, theatre artist, and activist, working at the intersections of critical race studies and the Middle East.
-I am an Assistant Professor of Theatre Studies at The Theatre School at DePaul University.
+I am an Assistant Professor of Theatre Studies at The Theatre School at DePaul University, where I head the BFA directing concentration in addition to teaching classes in theatre history, performance studies, and theatre/performance of minoritarian communities.
 Currently, my writing focuses on contemporary Iran and the creative work of its directors and playwrights from 1997 to the present.
 I have taught a range of undergraduate and graduate courses at the University of Pittsburgh, Tufts University and Emerson College, and I am committed to using my research, pedagogy, and art as forms of activism in this increasingly precarious world.

-My writing and reviews have been featured in Theatre Survey, the Journal of Dramatic Theory and Criticism, Puppetry International, and Language Log.
+My writing and reviews have been featured in Theatre Topics, Theatre Survey, the Journal of Dramatic Theory and Criticism, Puppetry International, and Language Log.
 My article, “Reading Hamlet in Tehran: Neoliberalism and the Politics of Politicizing,” was recently published in Theatre Journal, and my essay, “Erasing the Middle East: White Gatekeeping and the Painful Path of Progress,” can be found on HowlRound.
-I am the founder and Chair of the new Middle Eastern Theatre focus group at the Association for Theatre in Higher Education, and I am a local facilitator for the international radical reading club, #BecauseWe’veRead.
-I also direct plays and musicals, dramaturg, musical direct, and have been commissioned to arrange choral pieces for groups such as the Gay and Lesbian Choirs of Portland (OR).
+I am the founder and Chair of the Middle Eastern Theatre focus group at the Association for Theatre in Higher Education, and an artistic associate with the Medina Theatre Collective.
+I’m a director, dramaturg, and musical director in the Chicago area, and I have a side hustle as a commissioned musical arranger for choirs and a cappella groups.
+Alongside Dr. Nahid Ahmadian, I am co-editing and translating an anthology of Iranian drama, under contract with Seagull Books, titled The Dance of Mares and Other Plays from Post-Revolutionary Iran.
 I received my B.A. in Theatre Arts from the University of Pennsylvania, my M.A. in Drama from Tufts, and my Ph.D. in Theatre and Performance Studies from Tufts.